COS301-SE-2021/Integrated-Data-Intelligence-Suite/README.md

 <p>
 <br>
-I am very Interested in Quantum computing and how far it will rise in the future<br>
+I am very Interested in Quantum computing <br>
+and how far it will rise in the future<br>
 my hobbies include gymming,watching movies, playing viedo games<br>
 I enjoy coding and learning new things<br>
 </p>